 Finally, the internet is probably the final blow for killing off the traditional dance TV show, like the internet’s done for many other things.

 YouTube debuted in 2005, and with it ushered in the era of modern internet video.
 Social media’s similar rise in the 2000s and 2010s, including Instagram (launched in 2010) and TikTok (launched in 2016), also was a factor.

 Now, one can get music videos on demand for any music genre on YouTube, and watch on social media people that recorded themselves dancing.
-TikTok’s taken on particular prominence in this regard, as it’s now a popular source of Black created dance videos.
-In 2021, some Black TikTok creators went on strike to protest their dances being stolen/profited off of by White influencers.
+TikTok’s taken on particular prominence in this regard, as it’s now a popular source of dance videos, many of them created by Black people.
+In 2021, some Black TikTok creators went on strike to protest their dances being stolen/profited off of by white influencers.

 Since teenagers and young adults make heavy use of YouTube and social platforms, this is also the ideal way for advertisers to appeal to them, versus running TV ads on a dance show.